 Another factor is the optimism or overconfidence bias discussed above: just as individuals overestimate their likelihood of achieving efficiencies or gaining successful entry, price-fixers may also overvalue their likelihood of escaping prosecution.
-Yet another factor is the availability heuristic, under which the "perceived probability of detection depend[s] on not only how frequently offenses are detected but also on how salient or vivid the method of detection is."
+Yet another factor is the availability heuristic, under which the "perceived probability of detection will depend not only on how frequently offenses are detected but also on how salient or vivid the method of detection is."
 If potential cartel participants have little exposure to recent prosecutions, they are apt to undervalue the likelihood of being caught.
 Some antitrust lawyers therefore find it highly effective to include in antitrust compliance programs a former executive involved in a price-fixing scandal.
-260